April 2018 inter-Korean summit: May 2018 summit

 On 26 May, Kim and Moon met again in the Joint Security Area, this time on the North Korean side of the Panmunjom village.
 The meeting took two hours, and unlike other summits it was not publicly announced beforehand.
 Photos released by South Korea's presidential office showed Moon arriving at the northern side of the Panmunjom truce village and shaking hands with Kim's sister, Kim Yo Jong, before sitting down with Kim for their summit.
-Moon was accompanied by his spy chief, Suh Hoon, while Kim was joined by Kim Yong-chol, a former military intelligence chief who is now a vice chairman of the North Korean ruling party's central committee tasked with inter-Korean relations.
-The meeting was largely centered around Kim Jong Un's upcoming summit with US President Donald Trump.
+Moon was accompanied by his spy chief, Suh Hoon, while Kim was joined by Kim Yong-chol, a former military intelligence chief who was now a vice chairman of the North Korean ruling party's central committee tasked with inter-Korean relations.
+The meeting was largely centered around Kim Jong Un's upcoming summit with U.S. President Donald Trump.
 Kim and Moon also embraced before Moon returned to South Korea.
 Moon revealed details of the summit in a public address on 27 May.